o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 | **ResourceMappingConfigFileName** | \[Optional\] The name of the resource mapping file to load while starting up.
 Resource mapping files are expected to be located in `<ProjectName>\Config`.
 See [Resource Mapping Files](./resource-mapping-files.md) for more information. |

 {{< note >}}
-If you make changes to this file, you will need to restart the O3DE Editor or launcher.
+If you make changes to this file, you will need to restart the O3DE Editor.
 {{< /note >}}

 Example registry settings file: